meschedl/Unckless-Lab-Notebook-Maggie/_posts/2022-10-19-primary-innubila-transfection-test-1.md

 - Then the reagents were dripped into the wells, mostly in the middle because most of the primary cells are clustered into the middle of the dishes:
   - Added 103ul of tube 1 to wells B1 and B2
   - Added 104ul of tube 2 to wells C1 and C2
-- Incubated plates at 23 degrees for 24 hours
+- Incubated plates at 23 degrees for 24 hours then checked.
+The plate was always kept in the incubator between checks

 **20221020 Checking transfections**
 - No experimental wells showed any evidence of GFP after 24 or more hours